TobiasPSP/Modules.ScriptBlockLoggingAnalyzer/README.md

 ### Hardening

 When enabled, all scriptblocks anywhere (manually executed **PowerShell** code, running scripts, or **PowerShell** code executing inside an application) will be logged.
+Obviously, source code is sensitive and would be a great find for any attacker that wants to understand your IT.

-The logged source code is readable for all users so in production environments, you want to restrict read access to the log and make sure only *Administrators* can view the logged source code.
+By default, the eventlog access is not restricted so any user can see the logged source code.
+So in production environments (or anywhere else for that matter), you want to restrict read access to the log and make sure only *Administrators* can view the logged source code.

-The script below hardens the read access by applying the same read permissions to the log that is applied to the *Security* eventlog:
+The script below is one way to restict access: it copies the access restrictions from the *Security* eventlog to the eventlog that stores the scriptblock source code:

 ```powershell
 # read current access control for eventlog 'Security':